Frequently Asked Questions

 1. Load your bitstream into Flash over USB using the Mercury Programmer utility or Mercury 2 Programmer utility.
 The flashing process takes about 2-30 seconds and your bitstream is persistent.
 Immediately after writing to the Flash chip, the FPGA will boot from it in about 200ms.
 After power cycling the board, the FPGA will simply boot again from Flash.
 This way, your design is persistent.

 2. Load your bitstream FPGA directly using a Xilinx JTAG cable.
 This programming is not persistent; the FPGA will lose its configuration after power-cycling.
 JTAG access is necessary for some advanced debugging tools like ChipScope Pro.

 What is the proper breadboard insertion/removal procedure?

-When inserting or removing the Mercury module from a solderless breadboard, please ensure that the board is grasped by all four corners, as demonstrated in this picture.
+When inserting or removing the Mercury or Mercury 2 module from a solderless breadboard, please ensure that the board is grasped by all four corners, as demonstrated in this picture.
 Keep the board level during insertion and removal, only applying force straight up or down.
 Failure to adhere to this procedure may result in bent or broken pins!

 Orders & Shipping

 On our Tindie storefront, we accept payment using PayPal, servicing customers in over 200 countries.

 |USPS First Class International||1-3 weeks (typical)||$14||1-2 boards||LIMITED TRACKING (SEE BELOW)|

 |USPS Express International (EMS)||1-2 weeks (typical)||$59||any||Fully tracked and insured|